romainducrocq/DQN-initial-DQN/demo/README.md

 - In `play.py`, define the noop case, the action key set.
 - (Optional) In `observe.py`, synchronize the frame rate in case of frame skipping.
 4. **View without Pyglet:**
-It is possible to implement a view without Pyglet, but it has to be done from scratch.
-The `View` class must however be kept to preserve the inheritance relationship with the entry programs.
+It is possible to implement a view without Pyglet.
+The `View` class must be kept to preserve the inheritance with the entry programs.
 - In `env/view.py`, create the environment view in the `View` class:
 	- 4.1: Create a view, even if empty.
 Keep the two abstract methods `setup` and `loop`.
 	- 4.2: If not built-in, add a `run` method to call an infinite event loop from the entry programs.